-Together with environmental justice groups from poor and developing countries, Both ENDS works towards a sustainable, fair and inclusive world.
+Together with environmental justice groups from the Global South, Both ENDS works towards a sustainable, fair and inclusive world.
 We gather and share information about policy and investments that have a direct impact on people and their livelihood, we engage in joint advocacy, we stimulate the dialogue between stakeholders and we promote and support sustainable local alternatives.

 Let's tackle gender equality in climate policy & finance, moving from obstacles to practical solutions at our in-person event on December 3rd in Dubai.

 This event will showcase the vital need to advance agroecology as a people, nature and livelihood-centred approach towards climate adaptation and mitigation.
 It will make the case for agroecology and climate action based on researched and carefully selected case studies on agroecology in Africa and how it is and can continue contributing to adaptation and mitigation of the impacts of climate change.

 The climate crisis continues to escalate, and the urgency for meaningful solutions has never been more palpable.
 As world leaders gather for the 2023 United Nations Climate Change Conference or Conference of the Parties of the UNFCCC (COP28), it's crucial that grassroots voices are not just heard but leading on the solutions we craft.
 We must recognise the climate leadership of the self-led groups of women, girls, trans and intersex within the Indigenous, Afrodescendant and rural communities that have been structurally excluded and silenced as the world grapples with climate change.

 We are concerned about the results of the Dutch Parliamentary elections on November 22, 2023.
 The Netherlands is in danger of turning its back on the rest of the world and hiding itself behind its own dikes.
 Meanwhile, within our national borders, people are being excluded and their place in society is being questioned.